RudyBecker/questions/README.md

 * `rails s`

 ** Activity **
-You can see questions and response at `http://localhost:3000/dashboard` You can create new questions at `http://localhost:3000`
+You can see question and response activity at `http://localhost:3000/dashboard` You can create new questions at `http://localhost:3000`

 **A note on testing views**